Appointments

 Home visits

-If you are housebound and need an appointment, we will do a home visit.
+If you are housebound and need an appointment, we can arrange a home visit.
 We will phone you first to understand what you need.

-To request a home visit, it’s helpful if you phone the practice before 11am.
+To request a home visit, please call the practice before 11am if possible.

 Text Reminder Service